sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 any operations in the AWS infrastructure other than those for the S3 bucket, and that restricted by the rights of the requested role ARN.

+All three tokens also marshall the encryption settings: The encryption mechanism to use and the KMS key ID or SSE-C client secret.
+This allows encryption policy and secrets to be uploaded from the client to the services.

 ## <a name="background"></a> Background: Hadoop Delegation Tokens.